anentropic/ocaml-spectrum/README.md

 ## TODOs

-- tests for all methods (sprintf, lexer, and printer are tested currently), property-based tests
+- broaden automated coverage with property-based tests and additional tie/threshold regression cases
 - publish the printer and capabilities-detection as separate opam modules?
 - expose variant types for use with explicit `mark_open_stag` and close calls?
 - consider custom palette support (currently only xterm 256-color palette is supported)